IOS app approvals: I Am Rich

+Then on August 6, 2008, exactly one day after it was launched, Apple removed the app from the App Store without explanation.

+Emulators

+In response to the United States v.
+Apple (2024) lawsuit (specifically about the section regarding "super-apps"), and growing European Union regulatory pressure, guideline 4.3, dictating mini-apps was edited allowing game emulators on to the store worldwide.
+Previously, video game emulators were not allowed even if they were officially licensed due to rules about downloading execuatable code, and emulators disguising themselves as file managers, baby name apps, and augmented reality mustache apps, getting removed quickly.
+After the rule changed, a clone of GBA4iOS named iGBA was allowed on the App Store, supporting import of Game Boy, Game Boy Color, and Game Boy Advance ROMs, but was taken down due to copying the GBA4iOS app under the Spam and Copyright guidelines.
+A Nintendo Entertainment System emulator named Bimmy was available for a few hours, but was taken down by the creator due to fears of legal action by Nintendo.
+A Commodore 64 emulator was also added to the app store.
+The official Delta emulator app (the official successor to GBA4iOS also supporting NES, SNES, Nintendo 64, and Nintendo DS as well as the GameBoy Series) supporting a variety of Nintendo systems was published shortly after the removal of Bimmy for free in the USA, but to install in EU you need to pay 1.50 euro a year subscription to AltStore PAL.

 Security

 All iOS App Store applications must support sandboxing and list all permissions required for the correct functionality.

 During the review process, each application is manually tested, and static analysis is run on its binary code.

 In 2013, a test malware application, that was using dynamic code reassembly techniques and named "Jekyll" in reference to the Stevenson novella, was approved and released on the App Store.
 Apple claimed that unspecified changes were made to iOS in response to the attack.

 In September 2015, infected programs were published for public download on the App Store.
 The malicious code had been embedded into Chinese legitimate software through a modified version of Xcode (see XcodeGhost).
 Some of the bigger applications that had the code were Angry Birds 2, CamCard, TinyDeal.com, among others.
 Apple confirmed the attack and stated to be working with the developers to make sure they were using the proper version of Xcode to rebuild the apps.

 In October 2015, Apple also confirmed having removed applications from the App Store due to the privacy concerns.
 They commented that applications could be used to compromise SSL/TLS security solutions.